VzBoT3D/docs/docs/vz235_alu/electronics/Mellow Super8 V1.3.md

 your Hotend Heater will be connected to Heat0.
 It doesn't matter in what order you plug in your heater wires.

 # Fans

+ {: .highlight }
+> &#8226; Make sure you set the correct Voltage for your Fans using the 5V , 12V , 24V jumpers.

 Your Hotend Fan get's connected to fan port FAN0. which is the first plug after the heaters on the edge of the board.